guilhermeprokisch/see/readme.md

 **DISCLAIMER: This project is currently in alpha stage.
 It may contain bugs, incomplete features, or undergo significant changes.
 Use with caution and please report any issues you encounter.**

-smd is a command-line tool that renders Markdown files with rich formatting in your terminal.
-It provides a visually appealing way to view Markdown content directly in your console, complete with syntax highlighting, emojis, and image support.
+smd is a minimalistic Markdown renderer for the terminal with syntax highlighting, emoji support, and image rendering.
+It provides a visually appealing way to view Markdown content directly in your console.

+## Motivation

+The primary goal of smd is to create CLI documentation in Markdown that can be rendered both in the terminal and viewed in a web browser.
+This dual-format approach aims to:

+1. Provide a unified documentation format accessible across different environments
+2. Enable quick viewing of rich documentation directly in the terminal

+As the project evolved, support for more complex Markdown features was added.
+This expansion opens up possibilities for integration with other documentation tools and workflows, potentially enhancing its utility in diverse development ecosystems.

 ## Features